m0nologuer/Asteroid-Unity/SceneGuide.md

 ### Scene description

 The scene description is what holds the whole simulation together.
-It references the object lists, materials, camera and buffers, which are self-explanatory.
-The other variables:
+It references the object lists and buffers, as well as:

 - lights: only point lights are processed correctely
 - action_dim: the number of degrees of freedom of user input
 - action_controller: action controller is an object whose script contains a function "act" for processing the user's input
 - score_keeper: score keeper is an object whose script keeps tabs on whether the sim is over, and what the score is
+- camera

 ### Scripting

 The ["component.py" script](https://gist.github.com/m0nologuer/5415e5ea9cf83335d3882bec8b6badc8) contains a component class that every object controller script should be derived from.

-Check out the commented out code for an idea of what each object script should contain.
+Check out the [scripting guide](https://github.com/m0nologuer/Asteroid-Unity/blob/master/ScriptingGuide.md) for an idea of what each object script should contain.